Interstate 90 in Ohio: Route description

 In the western half of Ohio, I-90 is jointly signed with the Ohio Turnpike/I-80.
 The Ohio Turnpike/I-90 connector (designated exit 8A, now exit 142) was built in Lorain County in Amherst Township and Elyria Township in 1975.

 From the exit east, I-90/State Route 2 (SR 2) travels east along the south shore of Lake Erie through Cuyahoga County to Downtown Cleveland.
 SR 2 separates from I-90 at Detroit Road in Rocky River.
 I-90 crosses the Cuyahoga River via the George V. Voinovich Bridges, which replaced the Innerbelt Bridge in 2013 (westbound) through 2016 (eastbound), into Downtown Cleveland and intersects I-77.
 The innerbelt continues around Downtown Cleveland to a sharp east turn, nicknamed "Dead Man's Curve" for its frequent crashes.
-While there are plenty of large signs, flashing lights, and rumble strips alerting motorists to this turn, there have still been a large number of crashes resulting from inattentive motorists.
-There are plans to realign the freeway along a shallower curve within the next decade, as part of a larger project to improve the highway system in Cleveland.

 I-90 then follows the East Shoreway northeastward along the lakeshore toward Euclid, again cosigned with SR 2.
 I-90 separates from SR 2 in Euclid and passes through Lake County, eventually crossing over the Grand River.
 Finally, I-90 enters Ashtabula County as it continues to travel northeast towards the Pennsylvania state line in Conneaut.

 US Route 20 (US 20) parallels I-90 throughout Ohio, as it does in all locations from Illinois eastward; US 6 also parallels I-90 to a lesser extent throughout the state.
 East of I-271, SR 84 and SR 307 also closely parallel I-90.
 These routes are usually easily accessible from I-90's interchanges.